Fjordia chriskaugei Korshunova, Martynov, Bakken, Evertsen, Fletcher, Mudianta, Saito, Lundin, Schrödl & Picton, 2017

 Both papers show that there are two well differentiated clades (groups) in the Flabellinidae: species like Coryphella pedata and similars, with cerata that come directly from the back, and species like Flabellina affinis and similars, with cerata of each group coming from a stalk or pod.
 Although Furfaro et al. consider the species of both clades belonging to the genusFlabellina within the family Flabellinidae, Korshunova et al. distinguishes two families: Coryphellidae and Flabellinidae sensu stricto, also creating many different genera in these families to include the species they study.
 Its taxonomic proposal, curiously, solves the problems found by Furfaro et al.

 The largest specimens of this species can reach 45 mm in length.
-The color of the body is translucent white, with the pink or cream main viscera seen by transparency.
-There is a fine white line along the middle area of the back and something in a zig-zag, and also a white line on both sides of the body below the insertion of the ceratas.
+The color of the body is translucent white, with the pink or cream hue corresponding to inner viscera seen by transparency.
+There is a fine white line along the middle area of the back, and also a white line on both sides of the body below the insertion of the ceratas.
 The dorsal midline and the lateral lines join in the tail.
 Oral tentacles and rhinophores are of the same color as the body, both having an opaque white line that runs through the dorsal area, joining the lines of both palps on the head and merging with the dorsal line at the base of the rhinophores, which are smooth.
 There are 8-10 ceratal groups in the larger specimens, only the first group is clearly differentiated from the others.
 Each group of ceratas originates from a somewhat expanded area of the body (notal margin).
 The first group having more than 20 ceratas whose size increases from the most anterior and lateral to the more posterior and dorsal.
 The second group (postcardiac) also has numerous ceratas, clearly decreasing the number in the other groups.
-The more developed ceratas are long, thin and semitransparent, showing inside the red-orange digestive gland, highlighting also the white lines or continuous along the surface of the cerata.
+The more developed ceratas are long, thin and semitransparent, showing inside the red, red-brown, yellow, or orange digestive gland; there are many white spots forming fine, dotted lines along the cerata, never reaching the apex of the cerata.
 The apex of the ceratas is semitransparent and has an apparent cnidosac.
-The foot is relatively narrow and semi-transparent and has a pair of well-developed triangular propodial palps that have a white opaque line along their upper face.
+The foot is relatively narrow and semi-transparent and has a pair of well-developed triangular propodial palps that have a white opaque line along their upper side.

-It is a species that lives between 20-40 m depth, where its food, the athecate hydrozoan Tubularia indivisa, is found, although juveniles may possibly feed on Eudendrium or other athecate hydrozoans (Korshunova et al., 2017).
+It is a species that lives between 20-40 m depth, where it finds its food, the athecate hydrozoan Tubularia indivisa, although juveniles may possibly feed on Eudendrium or other athecate hydrozoans (Korshunova et al., 2017).
 The egg mass is a narrow cord arranged irregularly with white or slightly pink eggs.